ubc-library-rc/r-microdata/content/R_example.md

 Comparing datasets at this broad level allows us to set up our analyses correctly.
 For help on how to account or different sample sizes and other statistical questions, see the <a href="https://www.stat.ubc.ca/how-can-you-get-help-your-data" target="_blank">UBC statistics department.</a>

 ## Reading in sav files into R

+Most of the time, survey data is provided as .sav files.
+Because .sav is not a standard format that R can read, an additional library is required to read in the .sav file.
+Notice how we have read_sav instead of read.csv like in the previous examples?
+Reading in differnt file types requires different syntax.
+The procedure to analyze the data is the same once the .sav files are loaded into R.

 ``` r
 ## load packages